 Identification numbers are not helpful for prediction.
-Therefore, in the Features section, click Feature Selection and then clear the ID check box.
-You can also remove unnecessary predictors from the beginning by using the check boxes in the New Session dialog box.
+Therefore, in the Options section of the Classification Learner tab, click Feature Selection.
+In the Default Feature Selection tab, clear the ID check box, and click Save and Apply.
+You can also remove unnecessary predictors from the beginning by using the check boxes in the New Session from Workspace dialog box.
 This example shows how to remove unused predictors for code generation when you have included all predictors.

 Enable PCA to reduce the data dimensionality.

-In the Features section, click PCA, and then select Enable PCA.
+In the Options section of the Classification Learner tab, click PCA.
+In the Default PCA Options dialog box, select Enable PCA, and click Save and Apply.
 This action applies PCA to the predictor data, and then transforms the data before training the models.
 Classification Learner uses only components that collectively explain 95% of the variability.

-Select the following classification models and options, which support code generation for label prediction, and then perform cross-validation (for more details, see Code Generation Support, Usage Notes, and Limitations).
-To select each model, in the Model Type section, click the Show more arrow, and then click the model.
-After selecting a model and specifying any options, close any open menus, and then click Train in the Training section.
+Select the following classification models and options, which support code generation for label prediction, and then perform cross-validation (for more details, see Introduction to Code Generation).
+To select each model, in the Models section, click the Show more arrow, and then click the model.

-After cross-validating each model type, the Data Browser displays each model and its 5-fold, cross-validated classification accuracy, and highlights the model with the best accuracy.
+After the app cross-validates each model type, the Models pane displays each model and its 5-fold, cross-validated classification accuracy, and highlights the model with the best accuracy.

 Select the model that yields the maximum 5-fold, cross-validated classification accuracy, which is the error-correcting output codes (ECOC) model of Fine Gaussian SVM learners.
 With PCA enabled, Classification Learner uses two predictors out of six.

 In the Plot and Interpret section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.